MRC-Harwell/cytometer/DATA.md

   * **mother:** unique ID for mouse's mother
   * **mother_genotype:** mouse's mother genotype
 * `klf14_b6ntac_training`:
 Directory with hand-traced segmentations of training histology windows.
-131 windows sampled from 20 whole slides, plus hand-traced contours that were used for training DeepCytometer and compute population distributions
+131 windows sampled from 20 whole slides, plus hand-traced contours that were used for training DeepCytometer and compute population distributions.
+These segmentations were used for CNN training, but note that there's a cleaned-up version of these data below, and it was the cleaned-up version that was used for the paper experiments
   * `ndpifile_row_YYYYYY_col_XXXXXX[.tif/.xcf/.svg]`:
     * **ndpifile:** name of the whole slide file (e.g. `KLF14-B6NTAC 36.1c PAT 98-16 C1 - 2016-02-11 10.45.00`)
     * **row_YYYYYY:** Y-coordinate of the top-left corner of the sampling window, in pixels